HoloFoundation/HoloTableView/README.md

 ## Requirements

-Yore UITableViewCell must conforms to protocol: `HoloTableViewProtocol` and implement their selectors:
+Your UITableViewCell must conforms to protocol: `HoloTableViewProtocol` and implement their selectors:

 ```objective-c
 - (void)cellForRow:(id)model;